 - About half of the Filipino population in Canada lives in Toronto, ON and Vancouver comes next.

-- Majority of Filipinos are Catholic by religion.
+- The majority of Filipinos are Catholic by religion.

 - Canadians of Filipino origin are about as likely as other Canadians to be married.